Essential information about screening, epidemiology and public health

 For research articles, authors are also required to state in the methods section whether participants provided explicit consent, how this was sought, and if it was not obtained, the reason for this.

 Information on informed consent to report individual cases or case series should be included in the manuscript text.
-A statement is required regarding whether written informed consent for subject information and images to be published was provided by the subject(s) or a legally authorized representative.
+A statement is required regarding whether written informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative.
+Please do not submit the patient’s actual written informed consent with your article, as this in itself breaches the patient’s confidentiality.
+The Journal requests that you confirm to us, in writing, that you have obtained written informed consent but the written consent itself should be held by the authors/investigators themselves, for example in a patient’s hospital record.
+The confirmatory letter may be uploaded with your submission as a separate file..

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.